 • Fatigue and/or loss of energy

-2. TBI and Concussions Can Be Undiagnosed
+2. Pediatric TBIs and Concussions Often Go Undiagnosed

 Researchers also concluded that better screening guidelines and practices should be employed after suffering mTBI.
 They added, “Once diagnosed, patients can be referred to appropriate medical, academic, and emotional consultations and interventions.”